 Millennials and AI Acceptability

 Millennials, on the other hand, have a more positive attitude toward AI and chatbots.
 With the evolution of the internet, users now have access and more importantly, the opportunity to engage with such technologies – this goes a long way in demystifying the cultural frames mentioned previously.
 Millennials are tech-savvy, more likely to engage with the latest technologies, and are overall more attuned to jargon from technology-orientated semantic fields.
 The term 'bot' to the younger generation connotes cutting-edge technology, simplification, and efficiency, while in older consumers the term can conjure notions of complexity, conversational rigidity and unreliability.

 So before deploying your AI chat technology – or any other new technology for that matter, it is necessary to consider semiotics to ensure a seamless transition for your customers.
 More specifically, by considering culture it can help your language and design to match both the brand's image and your target market's expectations, which will truly optimise your chatbot's efficacy.
 You see, one chatbot doesn't fit all, behind every bot development there should be a well-structured team made up of brand managers or semioticians, designers and writers.

-Want to learn more about how chatbots can help your business?
+Want to learn more about chatbot business benefits and how you can get started with one?
 Get in touch.